department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Combine Profile and Account/Research/UAT/profile-conversation-guide-UAT.md

 - I'd like you to open a new tab in your browser, and go to https://www.va.gov/ and login.

+[Go through this flow with ~3 participants]

 - Click on your name in the upper right-hand corner, select profile.
   - [ ] **UAT TASK:** Confirm that they are LOA3.
 You'll know that they are because they'll see the profile.
 If they are not, they'll see a "Verify your identity" prompt.
 If they are not LOA3, **end the session**.
   - [ ] **UAT TASK:** The user's name and military badge will be on the top left.
   - [ ] **UAT TASK:** Navigation has loaded properly and is showing all sections.
   - [ ] **UAT TASK:** If a user has or is eligible for disability compensation or pension payments  - Direct deposit should shows in the navigation.
   - [ ] **UAT TASK:** If records can't be matched, the correct error is showing. **end the session**

+[Go through this flow with ~3 participants]

-- Go back to the homepage.
-In the 'Records' box in the lower right-hand corner, click on 'Change your address'.
+- In the 'Records' box in the lower right-hand corner, click on 'Change your address'.
 If they are LOA3, have them click on 'Go to your VA.gov profile'.
   - [ ] **UAT TASK:** Confirm that they are LOA3.
 You'll know that they are because they'll see a green button that says 'Go to your VA.gov profile' .
 If they are not, they'll see a "Verify your identity" prompt.
 If they are not LOA3, **end the session**.
 - Click on 'Go to your VA.gov profile'.
   - [ ] **UAT TASK:** Personal and Contact Information page shows up. (link works correctly)